 While Santa was a highlight, there was still plenty to see and do, including meeting Mrs. Claus in the North Pole Lodge (Rock City’s pavilion).
 Each night, she helps little ones decorate gingerbread cookies while the grown-ups enjoy nightly entertainment from local choirs and bands.
 During our visit, the Ladies of Lee gave a beautiful performance of “Silent Night.”

 Leaving the lodge, another friendly elf directed us to what I think was the highlight of the evening – the dancing trees.
 Located in the Magic Forest, the attraction features a beautiful display of LED trees flashing vibrant colors in time to music.
+And this year, was a new 43-foot walk-through tree of lights – the only one of its kind anywhere!

 We ended our trip in the Fairyland Caverns.
 The black-lit fairytale characters we’ve come to love were all dressed for the season, surrounded by snow and tinsel.